-The Remco actively engages with independent advisors to ensure that all matters and decisions relating to remuneration are in line with the market.
+The Remco actively engages with independent advisors to ensure that all matters and decisions relating to remuneration are in line with the market

-Related recommendations made by the Remco are ultimately approved by the Board and the shareholders.
+Related recommendations made by the Remco are ultimately approved by the Board and tabled for endorsement by the shareholders at the AGM.

 In line with good corporate governance practices, the members of the Remco are independent NEDs.